skanab/Mission-to-Mars/README.md

 Use BeautifulSoup and Splinter to scrape full-resolution images of Mars’s hemispheres and the titles of those images, store the scraped data on a Mongo database, and create a web application using flask to display the data and alter the design of the web app to accommodate these images.

 ## Mobile responsiveness
-Mission control reviewed mobile responsiveness to ensure the site was bootstrap 3 compliant and added BS3 attributes to images and tables to ensure that ground crews' mobile platforms were responsive and rendered all content correctly.
+Mission control reviewed the sites' mobile responsiveness.
+It ensured the app was bootstrap 3 compliant and added BS3 attributes to images and tables to ensure that ground crews' mobile platforms were responsive and correctly rendered all content.

 ```
 <link